Louis-CharlesBiron/canvasDotEffect/readme.md

     // Sets the limit of all dummyShape's dots to 100 dummyShape.setLimit(100)

+    // Disables the path caching of all dummyShape's dots dummyShape.disableDotsPathCaching()

+    // Enables the path caching of all dummyShape's dots dummyShape.enableDotsPathCaching()
 ```

 ### **To dynamically generate a formation of dots** use the `generate` functions: